willh99/machine_learning_basics/hadoop_install.md

 Step 1: Download Hadoop
 -----------------------
-*Unless otherwise noted, the following steps are done by root* *Download the latest distribution from the Hadoop web site (http://hadoop.apache.org/).*
+*Unless otherwise noted, the following steps are done by root.*
+*Download the latest distribution from the Hadoop web site (http://hadoop.apache.org/).*
 *For example:*